 You need to do more squats with heavier weights to build bigger muscles.
 Aim for 4-6 sets of 6-12 reps.
 Finally, if you are trying to improve your overall fitness and get a bigger butt, aim for 3-4 sets of 15-20 reps.
 Remember, the key to getting results is to challenge yourself.
 If you are not challenging yourself, you will not see any changes.
 Also, focus on the following aspects:

-- Watch Your Frequency: How often you squat will affect your results.
-If you squat every day, you may not give your muscles enough time to recover.
+How often you squat will affect your results.
+If you squat every day, you may need to give your muscles more time to recover.
 This can lead to injury and plateauing of your results.
 Aim to squat 2-3 times per week.
 This will give you enough time to recover and see the results.

 1. How many squats should I do a day to see results?

 It depends on what your goals are.
 Generally speaking, if you want to see strength or size gains, you should do 3-5 sets of 6-10 reps.
-If you're looking for endurance gains, do 2-3 sets of 15-20 reps.
+Do 2-3 sets of 15-20 reps if you want endurance gains.
 And if you're trying to stay healthy, 1-2 sets of 20-30 reps should be good.

-Regarding how many squats you should do in a day, it depends on how many days per week you're working out.
-1-2 sets of 12-15 reps squats will be ideal if you're working out daily.
-But if you only work out a couple of times a week, then 3-4 sets of 8-12 reps would be sufficient.
+How many squats you should do in a day depends on how many days per week you're working out.
+1-2 sets of 12-15 reps of squats will be ideal if you work out daily.
+But 3-4 sets of 8-12 reps would be sufficient if you only work out a couple of times a week.
+However, everyone's goals and fitness levels vary so be sure to speak with your trainer regarding the best plan for you!

 2. Will doing squats every day make my bum bigger?